 remove unused parameters

-If a function is called through a function pointer, or if a function is called from outside a module that is compiled by using /GL, the compiler does not attempt to optimize the function's calling convention.
+If a function is called through a function pointer, or if a function make is called outside a module that is compiled by using /GL, the compiler does not attempt to optimize a function's calling convention.

 /LTCG and MSIL Modules

 /LTCG:PGI does not accept native modules compiled by using /GL and /clr, or pure modules (produced by using /clr:pure)

 To set this compiler option in the Visual Studio development environment

 Open the project Property Pages dialog box.
-See Working with Project Properties.
+See Modifying Project Settings.